Mykola-Piven/private/README.md

 2. Users - vote on which restaurant they want to have a lunch.
 Only one vote from one user is possible.
    If User changes his mind, he be able vote againe till 11:00.

+PREREQUISITES:
+It is Maven project with JAVA 8 and Spring-Boot with embedded Tomcat.
+Note: For easy run aplication use: mvn spring-boot:run

 URL:
 1. To diplay lunch menu (request type GET):
 	/admin/lunch or /admin/lunch?restaurant=:restaurant_name